YazanIST/StudentsGradingSystem/README.md

 # StudentsGradingSystem
-Simple students grading system connected to MySQL database, done once with sockets, once with servlets, and once with Spring boot.
+Simple students grading system connected to MySQL database, done once with sockets, once with Servlets, and once with Spring boot.